nanbaima/infrachain_public/README.md

 2. `MDOT_smart_contract`: This directory contains the smart contracts for the project.
 There are two main contracts:

-   - `CRUD.sol`: This contract provides basic CRUD operations for a mapping of strings to arrays of strings.
+   - `CRUD.sol`: This contract provides basic CRUD operations for mapping strings to arrays of strings.
    - `iot.sol`: This contract provides operations for managing IoT devices and energy data.
 It includes methods for pushing and getting device schedules, renewable energy shares, and total energy saved.

 ## Data

 The `input_web` directory contains the `data` subdirectory, which includes CSV files with energy data.

-## Setup
+Setup

-To set up the project, you need to install the necessary dependencies and provide the necessary environment variables.
-The backend services require the Infura API key and the Ethereum private key.
+To set up the project, follow these steps:

+Install Dependencies: Ensure you have Node.js and npm installed.
+Navigate to the project directory and run npm install to install the necessary dependencies.
+Environment Variables: The backend services require certain environment variables to function correctly.
+Infura API Key: This is required to interact with the Ethereum blockchain.
+Sign up on Infura to obtain an API key.
+Replace YOUR_INFURA_API_KEY in the relevant files with your actual Infura API key.
+Ethereum Private Key: This is required to deploy and interact with smart contracts.
+Replace YOUR_ETHEREUM_PRIVATE_KEY in the relevant files with your actual Ethereum private key.
+Ensure Anonymity: Before publicizing the repository, ensure that all private information, API keys, and other sensitive data are removed or replaced with placeholders.

 ## Usage